CSUFresno-UnmannedSystemsResearchTeam/UTM-Software_atlas/docker/README.md

 # ATLAS Docker Configurations

-This directory contains all Docker-related files for building, developing, and deploying the ATLAS UTM system across different environments.
+This directory contains all Docker-related files for building, developing, and deploying the ATLAS across different environments.

 ## Overview